sigpwned/sigpwned/README.md

 ### Hi there 👋

 My name is Andy Boothe, and I'm a Software Engineer.
-And Architect.
+And Software Architect.
 Oh, and Data Scientist, too.
 Just an all-around nerd.

 - 🔭 I’m currently working on open source projects, my own ideas over at [aleph0io](https://github.com/aleph0io), and freelancing.
 I have deep professional experience in designing and building cloud-based software and data platforms, by myself and by leading teams.
 If you think I can help, drop me a line!
 - 👯 I’m looking to collaborate on Java-based open source projects that will have a big impact.